 Great managers are constantly performing at a high level, and they do it by effectively balancing their responsibilities.
 Sometimes, they’re strategists who build great, detailed plans.
 Other times, they’re experts that show the team how it’s done.
 There are other times when they act as a psychologist, hacking human psychology and motivating team members for a final push on a project.

 You can think of it like managerial whack-a-mole.
 You’re constantly switching the multiple hats you have at your disposal to get the best out of every single team member and the team as a whole.
-Switching hats effectively and knowing which is the right one, can be a challenge.
+However, switching hats effectively and knowing which is the right one can be a challenge.

 Follow these six tips to build a happier, more engaged, and more productive team: